-29. Prior to occupation of the development details of the maintenance regime for the surface water drainage infrastructure and contact details for the company responsible for this work, must be submitted to and approved in writing by the Local Planning Authority.
+24. Prior to occupation of the development details of the maintenance regime for the surface water drainage infrastructure, contact details for the company responsible for this work and the maintenance procedure for the Bypass separator must be submitted to and approved in writing by the Local Planning Authority.
 The development shall thereafter be carried out in accordance with the approved details.